Online Learning-Based Inertial Parameter Identification of Unknown Object for Model-Based Control of Wheeled Humanoids: METHODOLOGY

 \subsection{Target System Description and Unknown Object Design}

-In this work, we utilize a four degrees-of-freedom (DoF) manipulator of a wheeled humanoid, SATYRR \cite{purushottam2023dynamic}, to hold and shake an object.
-As a preliminary step, to simplify the problem by minimizing the effect of the dynamics of whole-body SATYRR, we fix its torso and lower body.
+In this work, we utilize a four degrees-of-freedom (DoF) manipulator of a wheeled humanoid, SATYRR \cite{purushottam2022hands}, to hold and shake an object.
+To focus on manipulation part, we fix its torso to minimize the effect of the dynamics of whole-body SATYRR.
 Inspired by the previous work \cite{nadeau2022fast}, our object is designed to easily and precisely calculate the ground truth inertial parameter of various objects.
 This object consists of a combination of three cuboids, ten-cylinder holes, and steel weights.
 These weights can be placed in ten different locations as depicted in Fig.\ref{fig2}.
 The ground truth of inertial parameters can be calculated based on the moment of inertia, the density of each weight, and the size of each cuboid.